trottier/slate/source/index.html.md

 ### setup()

-Within the <code>setup</code> function make sure to setup serial communication with the rest of the Hub and then initialize it.
+Within the <code>setup</code> function make sure to set up serial communication with the rest of the Hub and then initialize it.

 ```cpp
 void loop() {